hjalal/gmod/README.md

 gmod

-Welcome to gmod that uses Grammar of Modelling for building and evauluating decision trees and Markov models specifically designed for Medical Decision Making and Health Economic Evaluations. install_github("hjalal/gmod", build_vignettes = TRUE, force = TRUE) This will allow the Vignettes to be built.
+Welcome to gmod that uses Grammar of Modelling R package (gmod) for building and evauluating decision trees and Markov models specifically designed for Medical Decision Making and Health Economic Evaluations. install_github("hjalal/gmod", build_vignettes = TRUE, force = TRUE) This will allow the Vignettes to be built.